Functional Quantum Computing: An Optical Approach: An Optical Operator Permuting Device

-\paragraph*{} Each $U_{l}$ can be applied to an input photon by activating a unique group of switches such that they are in the ``on'' state while interacting with the $i$th temporal mode of a qubit, and in the off state, if necessary, before the next temporal mode of the qubit will interact with them.
-To apply the $U_l$ operator to a specific temporal mode of the qubit, all switches with indices such that and $p\neq0$ must be turned on when that temporal mode enters the switch.
-Because the $p=0$ switches also serve as input/output ports to the device, their behavior must be modified slightly.
-The $S_{0,0}$ switch must be turned on if either: 1) $j=0$ and $l \geq \frac{N}{2}$, or 2) $j\neq0$ and $l < \frac{N}{2}$.The $S'_{0,0}$ switch must be turned on if either: 1) both $j=M-1$ and $l\geq \frac{N}{2}$, or 2) $j\neq 0$ and $l<\frac{N}{2}$.
-By applying these switching rules for every iteration of the photon through the device, and for every temporal mode of the photon, a superposition of all $N^M$ possible operator permutations is applied to the input polarization state $\ket{\psi}$.
-This device will deterministically simulate the $Q^{(N)}_{\mathrm{PERMUTE}}$ operation if $M=N$ and the input photon is superposed over only those temporal modes to which non-degenerate operator permutations will be applied.
+\paragraph*{} Each $U_{l}$ can be applied to an input photonic signal by activating a unique group of switches such that they are in the ``on'' state while interacting with the $i$th temporal mode of a signal and in the off state, if necessary, before the next temporal mode of the signal will interact with them.
+To apply the $U_l$ operator to a specific temporal mode of the signal, all switches with indices such that and $p\neq0$ must be turned on when that temporal mode enters the switch.
+Because the $p=0$ switches also serve as input/output ports to the device, their behavior must be different.
+The $S_{0,0}$ switch must be turned on if either: 1) $j=0$ and $l \geq \frac{N}{2}$, or 2) $j\neq0$ and $l < \frac{N}{2}$.
+The $S'_{0,0}$ switch must be turned on if either: 1) both $j=M-1$ and $l\geq \frac{N}{2}$, or 2) $j\neq 0$ and $l<\frac{N}{2}$.
+By applying these switching rules for every iteration of every temporal mode of the input signal, a superposition of all $N^N$ possible operator permutations is applied to the input photonic quantum state $\ket{\psi}$.
+Note that this device is more general than an $N\!-switch$ because it can be used to control not just the ordering, but also number of uses of each operator.
+This device will deterministically implement the $N\!-switch$ operation if the input signal is superposed over only those temporal modes to which non-degenerate operator permutations will be applied.

+\paragraph*{} The savvy reader may note that our description of switching rules means that the required number of temporal modes scales as $N^N$, and can become unreasonable very quickly.
+However, the required number of modes doesn't exceed 1000 until one considers cases where $N\! >\!
+4$.
+We suggest that our method be considered for small-scale experiments, as there are no existing proposals for an implementation of $N\!-switch$, $N\! >\!
+2$,which is both deterministic and scalable.
+We choose 1000 time-bins as the cut-off number for a ``reasonable'' experiment because with a 1-GHZ system clock 1000 time-bins would span 1$\mu $s in time and $\sim $200 m in space.
+Truly, there are only $N!$ operator permutations where no operator is called more than once, so the number of time-bins could be reduced accordingly in this case.
+If the system is reconfigured such that it only processes $N!$ temporal modes, then the required number of modes doesn't exceed 1000 unless $N\! >\!
+7$.